Skip to main content

 Gardens illuminated in summer

 In summer, the Alcázar gardens open for evening visits.
-Fountains, pools and greenery take on magical hues under the floodlights.
+Fountains, pools and greenery glow under the floodlights.

-Photo tip: For the best shots, arrive 20–30 minutes before sunset.
-The "blue hour" (just after dusk) offers the perfect balance between natural and artificial light.
+For the best shots, arrive 20–30 minutes before sunset.
+The blue hour (just after dusk) gives the perfect balance between natural and artificial light.
+See our photography spots guide for precise locations and timing.

 Nighttime Experiences